Jay-den-1/Jayden/README.md

 ## 🤩 More about me

 - 🎓 I am currently in school, majoring in Computer Science
-- 💻 I currently work withw: Java, JavaScript, HTML, CSS
+- 💻 I currently work with: Java, JavaScript, HTML, CSS
 - 🧠 I’m currently learning: Python
 - 🚀 I am willing to learn more coding languages